zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Ilya:  I am, but it’s no big deal.
 I can catch up on th em next month.

-Chang:  You know that being late on bills is bad for yo ur credit score, right?
+Chang:  You know that being late on bills is bad for your credit score, right?
 You also have to pay exorbitant interest if you have credit ca rd debt.

 Ilya:  Don’t worry about it.
 Everything will be fine.